Umbilical Hernia in Children

 - Blood tests may show infection, kidney function, and give information about your child's overall health.

-- An x-ray, ultrasound, CT, or MRI may show the tissue or organ that is contained within the hernia.
-It may also show if there is a lack of blood flow to the organ, a blockage in the intestines, or a hole in the intestines.
+- Ultrasound, CT, or MRI may show the tissue or organ that is contained within the hernia.
+It may also show if there is a lack of blood flow to the organs, a blockage in the intestines, or a hole in the intestines.
 Your child may be given contrast liquid to help the organs show up better in the pictures.
 Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.
 Do not let your child enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if your child has any metal in or on his or her body.

 Treatment: